computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 You may not use sklearn's built-in functions for this, you must instead calculate these metrics manually.
 You will be using these functions to evaluate your classifiers later on in this assignment.

+Note: We recommend that you also write a function 'test_predictions(y_pred, y_true)', which prints out the precision, recall, and f-score.
+This function will be helpful later on!

 ## 2. Complex Word Identification

 Automated text simplification is a field in Natural Language Processing, where the goal is to take as input a complex text (e.g. a published journal article), and return a text that is more easily understood by a larger audience.
 One of the most logical first steps in text simplification, and example of text classification, is identifying which words in a text are hard to understand, i.e. 'complex', and which words are easy to understand, i.e. 'simple'.